jmccance/MCPi/README.md

 the current approximation of π, which is shown in the middle of the visualization.

+### Building

+MCPi is built with Maven.
+To build and run, use:

+    mvn clean package
+    cd target
+    java -jar mcpi-1.0-SNAPSHOT.jar

 ### Technical Details

 The algorithm works by approximating the ratio of the area of a unit square and